How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

-First, I’ll go through you can “roto” out clouds or leaves/trees with the Extract effect, i.e., key out the background.
-Second, I’ll show how you can use the same process for sky replacement within After Effects.
+This step-by-step guide explains how to “roto” out clouds or leaves/trees with the Extract effect, i.e., key out the background, and how to use the same process for sky replacement in After Effects.

 1. Choose Your Footage Carefully – good and bad scenarios for using the Extract tool for separation

-Good scenarios are white clouds on a blue sky, green leaves on bright background – fx a bright concrete wall or a blue sky, or naked branches against a blown out or light grey sky.
+Good scenarios are white clouds on a blue sky, green leaves on a bright background, a bright concrete wall or a blue sky, or naked branches against a blown-out or light grey sky.

-If you’ve got green leaves on a tree or bush in the foreground, you want to separate from a green field or the edge of a wood in the background, you’re going to have a hard time using this method.
+If you have green leaves on a tree or bush in the foreground and want to separate them from a green field or wood edge in the background, this method will be difficult.

 2. Duplicate the footage layer